 Bonus: Infographic on creating the perfect SEO report

-Kudos to you for making it this far!
-We’ve covered a lot of important points in this article, so I thought you might want to have a little help keeping them in mind.
-Below you will find an infographic on the various steps you need to take to create the perfect SEO report for your clients.
-As always, comments and social shares are very welcome ?
+Want to keep the points covered here in mind?
+Below is an infographic on the steps you’ll need to take to create the perfect SEO report for your clients.
+As always, we welcome your comments and social shares.